JT8D-17/XLua-Utils-for-X-Plane/Documentation/Persistence.md

 <a name="2"></a>
 ### 2. Files

-Relevant files to this module are stored in _"xlua_utils"_ and are _"preferences.cfg"_, storing configuration data, _"datarefs.cfg"_, a manually populated list of datarefs and _"persistence_save.txt"_, the save file containing the dataref values.
+Relevant files to this module are stored in _"xluautils"_ and are _"preferences.cfg"_, storing configuration data, _"datarefs.cfg"_, a manually populated list of datarefs and _"persistence_save.txt"_, the save file containing the dataref values.

 &nbsp;